google/Chrome.Docs/m47/Presentation.md

 # Presentation

-The Presentation interface of the [Presentation API](Presentation_API.md) provides access to presentation sessions.
+The Presentation interface of the [Presentation API](Presentation_API.md) provides access to presentation connections.

 ## Properties